grappler/wordpress-database-reset/readme.txt

 === WordPress Database Reset ===

 Contributors: mousesports
-Tags: wordpress, database, database-reset, restore, setup, development, default-settings, default, wp-reset, security, secure
+Tags: wordpress, database, reset, restore, setup, developer, theme, default, secure
 License: GPL2
 Requires at least: 3.0
 Tested up to: 4.2.2
-Stable tag: 2.3.2
+Stable tag: 3.0

-A simple way to reset the database to the state of WordPress right after you install it for the first time.
+A plugin that allows you to skip the 5 minute installation and reset WordPress's database back to its original state.

 == Description ==

+**Overview**

-WordPress Database Reset allows for a secure and easy way to reinitialize the database back to its default settings without having to reinstall WordPress yourself.
+The WordPress Database Reset plugin allows you to reset the database back to its default settings without having to go through the WordPress 5 minute installation.

-This plugin will come in handy for both theme and plugin developers.
-There are different use case scenarios - one of which is being able to easily erase excess junk in the wp_options table that accumulates over time.
-Another would be to simply obtain a fresh install of the WordPress database after experimenting with various back-end options.

-== Installation ==

-Copy the wp-reset folder and its contents to your wp-content/plugins directory, then activate the plugin.
-You could also use the built-in Add New Plugin feature within WordPress.
-After activating, you will automatically be redirected to the plugin page.
+**Features**

+* Extremely fast one click process to reset the WordPress database
+* Choose to reset the entire database or specific database tables
+* Highly secure and super simple to use
+* Excellent for theme and plugin developers who need to clean the database of any unnecessary content

+**Support Forum**

+Create a new post in the [WordPress Database Reset support forum](https://wordpress.org/support/plugin/wordpress-database-reset).

+**Want to help out?**

+* Provide new language translations - [read this tutorial](http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) or use the [online PO Editor](https://poeditor.com/).
+* Help develop the plugin by forking [the code repository](https://github.com/chrisberthe/wordpress-database-reset) on GitHub.
+* Want to help others that might be having issues?
+[Answer questions on the support forum](https://wordpress.org/support/plugin/wordpress-database-reset).
+* If you love this plugin and would like to make a donation: 1.
+You're awesome and 2.
+You can find the donate button on the plugin page.

 == Screenshots ==
-1. The plugin page - a more secure way of resetting your database.
+1. The WordPress Database Reset plugin page.

 == Changelog ==
 = 2.3.2 =